Banner: Knocknarea at Sunset.

 New Discoveries

-While flying drones in the the Boyne Valley in the summer of 2018, during an extended period of dry weather, two local researchers, Anthony Murphy and Ken Williams discovered a whole selection of new monuments on the flood-plain below Newgrange.
+While flying drones in the the Boyne Valley in the summer of 2018, during an extended period of dry weather, local researchers discovered the first of a whole selection of new monuments on the flood-plain below Newgrange.
 Many of these new monuments seem to be the outlines of a complex of late-neolithic henges.
 Spurred on by this highly successful and well-publicised discovery, government services undertook their own new detailed survey and published a comprehensive report on their findings.
 Yet more new monuments were located in 2019.
 The detailed 146 page report can be accessed here.

 The series of newly discovered monuments in the Boyne Valley.